Home Reviews Compare Calculator News About Contact

 Is an electric bike cheaper than a petrol bike in Pakistan?

 Yes — significantly cheaper to run.
-At current prices (petrol at Rs.
-366.58/litre and electricity at approximately Rs.
-36/unit), an electric bike costs around Rs.
-1,143/month to operate versus roughly Rs.
-8,172/month for a Honda CD 70 doing the same commute.
-The annual saving is approximately Rs.
-84,000.
+At current prices, an electric bike costs around Rs.
+1,143/month versus Rs.
+8,172/month for a Honda CD 70, saving you roughly Rs.
+84,000 annually.

 How much does it cost to charge an electric bike in Pakistan?